Amsterdam/piwik-tracker/packages/js/README.md

 })
 ```

-After initialization you can use the Matomo Tracker to track events and page views like this:
+After initialization you can use the Piwik Tracker to track events and page views like this:

 ```ts
 import PiwikTracker from '@amsterdam/piwik-tracker'